josdoaitran/software-testing-everything/testing_knowledges/continous_testing.md

-# What is continous tessitng ?
+# What is continous testing ?

+In this document, I would like to summarize the most important things about Continous testing, the detailed information about Why our trending is continous testing, even how we can apply some best-practice to your projects / products.

 # How we run Continous testing effectively ?